-- a) assessed the competency, objectivity and capabilities of the independent professional valuers. - b) evaluated management's internal assessment and the professional valuers' terms of appointment, scope of work and valuation methodology. - c) reviewed management's internal assessments and independent valuation reports, discussed with the professional valuers and assessed the appropriateness of the significant judgements, estimates and assumptions used by management and valuers. - d) engaged our valuation specialist to assess the accuracy of the discounted cash flow approach used to derive the valuation of the investment properties, the valuation methodology, significant judgements, estimates and assumptions used by the management against general market practise for similar types of properties, and recomputed the discounted cash flows using the significant judgments, estimates and assumptions used by management and compared valuation assumptions and available industry data for comparable markets and properties.
+- (a) assessed the competency, objectivity and capabilities of the independent professional valuers. - (b) evaluated management's internal assessment and the professional valuers' terms of appointment, scope of work and valuation methodology. - (c) reviewed management's internal assessments and independent valuation reports, discussed with the professional valuers and assessed the appropriateness of the significant judgements, estimates and assumptions used by management and valuers.